dart-archive/stagehand/README.md

 ## Usage

-Stagehand will generate a project skeleton into the current directry.
-As an example, here is how you create a webapp with Stagehand:
+Stagehand will generate a project skeleton into the current directory.
+As an example, here is how you create a package with Stagehand:

     $> mkdir fancy_project
     $> cd fancy_project
-    $> stagehand web-full
+    $> stagehand package-simple

 And to list all of the project templates: